ghostflare76/guesthouse-example/README.md

 * A : Read Rows from DataBase ,
 * C : Make XML and write it to folder C.

+Step  : “READ-WRITE”
+* A : Read Xml Files from folder
+* C : insert into DataBase

 ## General Informations